macports/mpbot-github/README.md

 - BOT_ENV: set to `production` to actually mention maintainers

 You can use `-l addr:port` to set the listen address for GitHub webhook.

+## CI bot

+The CI bot is executed as root under Travis CI environment bootstrapped by [this script](https://github.com/macports/macports-ports/blob/master/_ci/bootstrap.sh).
+It assumes that MacPorts is already installed and no cleanup is needed.